seungho-snu/SROOE/README.md

 After finishing the SROT model training,

-(1) Set the test.yml file of SROT codes as follows:
+(1) Modify the test.yml file of SROT codes as follows:

     datasets:
       test_100: